icy/btsync/README.md

     started by a slash (`/`).
 Please note that `btsync` normally accepts arbitary path name, but our script doesn't accept that.
 * `folder/create`: create new share folder.
 Arguments:
+  * `encrypt`: Create a shared folder with encryption support.
+Default: 0.
   * `dir`: As mentioned in `os/dir/create`
   * `key`: _(Optional)_
     A secret key (`RW`, `RO`, `ERO`, ...).
 If not specified,